omarelshopky/ctf-writeups/CyberTalents/Reverse_Engineering/Find_the_Pass/index.md

  [*Find the Pass*](https://cybertalents.com/challenges/malware/Find-the-pass)

 ### Challenge Description
-Answer the following Questions :
+Solution the following Questions :

 Q1- What is the address of the main function ?